RxLaboratory/Duik/src-docs/duik/docs/duik-16-changelog.md

 #### New

-- The [*Bones*](bones.md) can control the new puppet pins from After Effects 16.0: they handle the rotation and scale of the pins too.
+- The [*Bones*](bones.md) can control the new puppet pins in After Effects 16.0: they handle the rotation and scale of the pins too.

 #### Improvements